mbucchia/Quad-Views-Foveated/README.md

                                  "OpenXRTemplate",
                                  (0xcbf3adcd, 0x42b1, 0x4c38, 0x83, 0x0c, 0x91, 0x98, 0x0a, 0xf2, 0x01, 0xf8));
 ```

+To capture a trace for your API layer:

 - Open a command line prompt or powershell in administrator mode and in a folder where you have write permissions
 - Begin recording a trace with the command: `wpr -start path\to\Tracing.wprp -filemode`